timohuennebeck/2mrw-demo/README.md

 2. Open [http://localhost:3000](http://localhost:3000) in Your browser to view the project.

 Remember to keep Your API KEYS and sensitive information secure and never commit them to version control.

-setting up supabase
-inside supabase create a new project then youll get a window with all the dtails add the url inside the "NEXT_PUBLIC_SUPABASE_URL" and add the NEXT_PUBLIC_SUPABASE_API_KEY" to the env.local. as well